 They also have numerous event nights, such as Sandlot Night, so make sure to check out the schedule when choosing what game to go to.

 If you’re there at night, I highly recommend going to one of their laser shows in the Laser Dome.
 They pair music like Daft Punk or Pink Floyd with a laser show on the ceiling.
+I’ve been doing this since high school and still enjoy it.
 There are also plenty of 21+ events that take place throughout the year.
-Note – as of March 2021, this is temporarily closed, but they hope to reopen soon.

 CityPASS before you go!
 It’s one of my favorite ways to see a new city on a budget.

 4. Take a Day Tour